 My Weims never counter-surfed until they were older dogs and I had let my guard down.
+I am quite overprotective of them which is why after visiting A Quiet Refuge website and reading their post of debarking, I was pleased to find that there is was an alternative to get them to stop barking loud, as the neighbours had begun to complain about it.
 One day I left an open package of cookies on the arm of the couch.
 Indy found it and gobbled up the rest of the cookies.
 Instead of learning my lesson, I kept the faith in my dogs (big mistake!) and Indy stayed one step ahead of me.
 In no time I managed to inadvertently train her to expand her counter-surfing ways from the couch to the coffee table to the edge of the counter and finally to the rear of the counter.
 This process was done as I would have trained any dog to do something desirable.
 I essentially had broken down her counter-surfing into steps and rewarded each “accomplishment” and introduced a harder step as she learned to master the easier step.
 She eventually taught Riley this cool new trick, and now I have some seasoned thieves on my hands!

 Un-training is tough, and I don’t profess to know how to un-train this behavior.
 I believe that once you have a counter-surfer, you will always have one, even if the dog never snags something off the counter again.
 Prevention is the key to managing your dogs counter-surfing ways, so here are some suggestions: